vitorpereiraa/parallel-image-processing/report/README.md

 #### Conclusion

-Having all that in mind, plus the other intrem conclusions, the best choice of garbage collection is the G1GC.
+Having all that in mind, plus the other intrem conclusions, the best choice for this filter is the combination of the Thread Pool Per Slice with G1 Garbage Collector.

 ## Grayscale